 The purpose of the Water Loss Control Program is to provide utilities with a foundational understanding of the M36 methodology, how to apply the methodology,

 and how water audit data may be used to asses and improve water loss performance at the utility level.

 The M36 methodology is cost-effective because it analyzes costs of loss components, and includes a validation mechanism.
 Research has shown that without validation, systematic error can cause

 many water audits to be unreliable which can lead to unintentional, erroneous system management.
 The M36 methodology expresses metrics in terms of validity, volume and value for each water loss

 sub-component.
 Validity is the most important of these metrics, as it indicates the reliability of the other metrics in the water auditing process.
-The program will include a unique validation
+The program includes a unique validation

 process where water loss experts review supporting documentation and interview utility staff to substantiate the contents of each water audit.